-We serve preschool children ages two through five.
-We are all year round.
-Our program provides a balance of child-initiated and teacher directed activities and provide individual, small, and large group learning opportunities.
+We serve preschool children ages two through five throughout the year.
+Our program provides a balance of child-initiated and teacher directed activities.
+We also offer individual, small, and large group learning opportunities.
 Activities include reading, art, dramatic play, small and gross motor activities, indoor and outdoor play construction, nature exploration, and field trips.

 Key Developmental Areas

 Language and Literacy